 First, the good: nobody gives pop music the urgency that Rihanna does.
 Sure, there were many more expertly constructed pop albums in 2012 than Unapologetic, but there’s a quiver in her voice and an edge to her vibe that made “Diamonds” feel as serious as a Tennessee Williams play.
 No one can get into character quite like Rihanna can.
 On “Pour It Up,” a song produced by “Bands Make Her Dance” genius Mike Will, Rihanna ditches EDM for a minute and becomes essentially the best trap rapper on the planet.
 Two songs later, she’s sampling Ginuwine’s “Pony” in an absurd take on Skrillex.
 Her ability to flow seamlessly between aesthetic styles and make us believe her while she’s doing it is the reason why she’s had 12 #1 singles in six years.
 She is always “Rihanna,” a carefully managed industry production, but she also always feels like Rihanna, the person: real, instinctual, honest.

-Always the sparkly-eyed devil on our shoulder, Rihanna encouraged our own naughtiness.
+Rihanna's authenticity, her realness, her refusal to play to anyone else's rules felt like a constant encouragement for us to act the same, that we should give in to our baser instincts, to have a good time at all costs, to do whatever we want.
 Even as I sit at my computer, listening to her songs on headphones and trying to write something serious about her, she seems to be whispering in my ear that I should stop caring so much and focus on having a good time.
 I’ll always remember 2012 as the year of the party, nostalgically seen through a diamond prism of Rihanna’s aura.
 Maybe it was EDM’s final push into nearly every aspect of cultural life, a trend she herself helped foster with her last few #1s, but everyone here in New York seemed to be dancing to all hours every night of the week.
 It was the year of #FOMO, and nothing epitomized the odd urgency to have fun more than the lyrics of Unapologetic cut “Right Now,” which has become, in my mind, something of a theme song for her ethos: Tomorrow way too far away / we can’t get back yesterday / but we young right now / we’ve got right now / so get up right now / cuz all we got is right now.
-And, to sum up her philosophy: No, it can’t be wrong if it feels so right.
-That’s the hedonist’s calling card, even if feeling right isn’t the only thing that matters, and fittingly, so much of our social networking culture this year seemed to revolve around #FOMO—showing other people we were having more fun than they were, seeing cool things and cool people they weren’t.
+And, to sum up her philosophy even more succinctly: No, it can’t be wrong if it feels so right.
+That’s the hedonist’s calling card, even if feeling right isn’t the only thing in life that matters, and fittingly, so much of our social networking culture this year seemed to revolve around #FOMO—showing other people we were having more fun than they were, seeing cool things and cool people they weren’t.
 Every week in New York, there was some new celebrity at some new party that you missed being in the same room with.
 A friend sent me a message with the #FOMO hashtag after he saw me tweet from a party he wished he was at, and all I could say was that he shouldn’t worry, because there would be a million more parties.
 I wasn’t even having that much fun; my tweets just made him think I was.

 The main narrative of Rihanna’s year was that she just didn’t give a fuck, a perception that went viral as people’s online discussions began to include exclamations of how crazy she was, how little she cared what anyone thought of her.
 As a marketing technique, it was extraordinarily effective.
-But what did it mean for us rubes, the average folks who don’t ball, who don’t have stacks, who spend their days building something quite real and down to earth, who have to care because they have bills and alarm clocks ringing?
+But what did it mean for the average folks who don’t ball, who don’t have stacks, who spend their days building something quite real and down to earth, who have to care because they have bills and alarm clocks ringing, who have to give a fuck?
 Rihanna is Siouxsie Sioux for the Verizon era, and when I saw her live on the final date of her disastrous 777 tour, the one in which she flew around in a jet with hundreds of journalists but never bothered to talk to any of them, she balled like a rapper, throwing a fur coat around, stomping about in cartoonishly oversized high heel booties and grabbing her crotch.
-She rarely seemed to focus the attention on her voice, and the only thing she said to the audience was a thank you to HTC phones for sponsoring her as she tossed a free one into the audience.
-The truth is that Rihanna would never need to fight in a crowd for a free HTC phone thrown from a stage, because she can afford all the phones and fur coats and oversized shoes she wants, so it almost felt patronizing, an admission that she, for all her familiarity, wasn’t just like us.
-It was a bite from her overabundant plate, and I think it finally convinced me that Rihanna and I live in very different worlds, even if I can access her personal photos from my phone just as easily as those of my actual friends.
-I realized that “shine bright like a diamond” is great advice if you’re living in a cell phone commercial, but it means very little in reality.
-Rihanna might not give a fuck about singing, her chosen profession, and maybe that works for her, but most of us have to try.
+The only thing she said to the audience was a thank you to HTC phones for sponsoring her as she tossed a free one into the audience, which, of course, was patronizing considering it made us all realize that we are unlike our idol—she'd never have to fight for a phone in a crowd; she has so many phones she's giving them away.
+She's not just like us, remember that, even if I can access her personal photos from my phone just as easily as those of my actual friends.
+I realized that “shine bright like a diamond” is great advice if you’re living in a cell phone commercial or performing in front of people at Webster Hall, but it means very little in reality.
+Sometimes she'd even forget to sing along to her songs, so impressed by herself that she just posed, and maybe that works for her, but most of us have to try at what we do.
 I’m much duller than a diamond—more like a dusty but charming pewter, and that’s ok.
 Some people notice me even if my luster isn’t so bright.